A Global Spiritual Community: For A Changing World

 Bahá’u’lláh designed this system, which avoids the corruption or rigid authority seen in religious hierarchies, creating a pure democracy where decisions are made collectively by the people rather than by a single individual.

-Across thousands of localities in the United States and in over 180 countries around the world, Bahá’ís are engaged in a process of learning, action, and reflection, building spiritual communities that uplift society through unity in diversity.
+Bahá’ís are engaged in a process of learning, action, and reflection, building spiritual communities that uplift society through unity in diversity in over 180 countries around the world.

 Baha'i Temple in Wilmette, IL, USA

-How the Baha'i teachings show up in everyday life:
+How do the Baha'i teachings show up in everyday life?

 1. Purpose